Brandonbr1/Brandonmohammed666-Issue-Tracker/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable,add screenshots to help explain your problem.

+**Video**
+even better than a screenshot, please also add a video for your problem.use a site like https://imgur.com/ and upload the video

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows 10]
  - Java version [e.g. java 8]